-The Spring Framework continues to be totally compatible with all versions of Java since (and including) Java 1.3.
-This means that 1.3, 1.4, and 1.5 are supported, although some advanced functionality of the Spring Framework may not be available to you if you are (for example) committed to using Java 1.3.
+The Spring Framework continues to be compatible with all versions of Java since (and including) Java 1.4.2.
+This means that Java 1.4.2, Java 5 and Java 6 are supported, although some advanced functionality of the Spring Framework will not be available to you if you are committed to using Java 1.4.2.
+Spring 2.5 introduces dedicated support for Java 6, after Spring 2.0's in-depth support for Java 5 throughout the framework.